korinnalindemann/korinnalindemann.github.io/_pages/about.md

 My research interests focus on migration, (comparative) political behaviour, causal inference and experimental methods.
 In my dissertation, which was supervised by [Mark A. Kayser](http://mark-kayser.com/), I have worked mainly on the determinants of political behaviour of immigrants, where I am particularly interested in how characteristics of the regime in the country of origin influence behaviour in the host country.
 I am also interested in socialisation processes in authoritarian regimes and their effects on attitudes and behaviour more generally.

-Feel free to contact me if you would like to connect and talk about projects, common interests or anything else at [korinna.lindemann[at]uni-mannheim.de](mailto:korinna.lindemann@uni-mannheim.de)!
+Feel free to contact me if you would like to connect and talk about projects, common interests or anything else at [korinna.lindemann@uni-mannheim.de](mailto:korinna.lindemann@uni-mannheim.de)!